Do you often find yourself lying awake worrying in the middle of the night?

 There are apps available with ‘white noise’ or natural sounds such as waves breaking, the wind in the trees, etc.

 An app that many people find useful is called ‘Calm‘.
 It has guided meditations (with different lengths) specifically for anxiety, sleep, managing stress, etc. It also has something called sleep stories, which essentially is an audio bedtime story to help adults fall asleep.

-Other phone apps that have been recommended by other therapists include Insight Timer, Binaural Beats, CBT-i, and Atmosphere.
+Other phone apps that have been recommended by other therapists include Insight Timer, Sleepio, Binaural Beats, CBT-i, and Atmosphere.
 (I haven’t tried any of these myself, but they could be worth looking into).

 6. Picture Everyone You Know, Fast Asleep

 You may find it very soothing to visualise everyone you know, one by one, lying in bed sleeping soundly.
 And thinking about how those people are probably doing that right now.

 (Although if this gets you more anxious because you’re comparing your wakeful self to ‘lucky them’, then you may need to try another approach!)